gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ### Considerations on key management {#key-management-considerations}

-When the Association is either in PROTECTION PENDING or in PROTECTED state, in-band key management shall exploit SCTP DATA chunk with the Protection Engine PPID (see {{iana-payload-protection-id}}) that will be sent unencrypted.
+When the Association is in PROTECTION PENDING state, in-band key management shall exploit SCTP DATA chunk with the Protection Engine PPID (see {{iana-payload-protection-id}}) that will be sent unencrypted.

-When the Association is in ESTABLISHED or in any of the states that can be reached after ESTABLISHED state, in-band key management shall exploit SCTP DATA chunk that will be protected by the Protection Engine and encapsulated in CRYPTO chunks.
+When the Association is in PROTECTED, ESTABLISHED or in any of the states that can be reached after ESTABLISHED state, in-band key management shall exploit SCTP DATA chunk that will be protected by the Protection Engine and encapsulated in CRYPTO chunks.